datalab-org/datalab/README.md

 	* if on mac, you may want to do this with homebrew
 	* I recommend also installing [MongoDB Compass](https://www.mongodb.com/products/compass), or another GUI client
 5. Setup mongodb to run as a service on your computer (or run manually each time you use the site)
-6. In mongodb, create a Database called "datalabvue" with a collection called "data".
+6. In mongodb, create a Database called "datalabvue" with a collection called "data" and another called "files".
 You can do this with the mongo shell or in Compass
 7. go into `pydatalab/pydatalab` directory and install the Python dependencies with pipenv:

 	`pipenv install`